 These helpful benefits are provided completely free of charge to RSVP volunteers and our partner organizations.
 We can provide these benefits free of charge thanks to the generous support of RSVP's many sponsors.

 That being said, don't think for a moment that these benefits are cheap.
 In fact, RSVP spends over $400 per volunteer per year in order to provide this kind of support to its volunteers.
 This represents money saved to the partner organizations where RSVP volunteer serve, allowing these organizations to maximize the portion of their own funding that can be applied directly to the critical needs they are addressing.

 Does the government pay for all of this?

 Absolutely not.
 Although RSVP is funded in part by the Corporation for National and Community Service, which is an agency of the federal government, this represents only a portion of RSVP's funding.
-A substantial share of RSVP of the Texas Gulf Coast's funding comes from sources other than the federal government, including private foundations, businesses, and everyday people of good will who believe in supporting volunteers and the incredible work they do to make our world better.
+A substantial share of RSVP of Southeast Texas' funding comes from sources other than the federal government, including private foundations, businesses, and everyday people of good will who believe in supporting volunteers and the incredible work they do to make our world better.

 How can I get started with RSVP?